Florence Molloy and Mabel MacLeay: Early years

-Malloy and MacLeay met in Syracuse before relocating to Boulder in 1916 and starting their taxi service.
+Molloy and MacLeay met in Syracuse before relocating to Boulder in 1916 and starting their taxi service.
 Based on personal accounts, the women were opposites with Molloy being over six feet tall and, “a great big masculine woman,” and MacLeay being petite and ladylike.
-The service began sometime during the years of World War I when the man operating the only service in Boulder, CO was drafted.
+The service began sometime during the years of World War I when the man operating the only service in Boulder, Colorado, was drafted.
 The service started with a single five passenger Cadillac 8 which Molloy used to drive friends.
 However, the business began to grow during the 1918 Spanish flu when the company volunteered with the Red Cross to transport medical professionals and supplies to the mountain towns and serve in funeral processions.
 During the epidemic, the 38-year-old Molloy was called on to fill in for an undertaker when his hearse could not traverse the mountain roads to pick up a flu victim.
 She initially refused, saying her car was out of order, but the undertaker demanded she, “Take it to the garage and get another car!”
 This was a turning point in the business as the job showed Molloy that no trip was too difficult to handle.

 The service expanded from driving friends to providing scenic tours to clients using an additional seven-passenger Pierce Arrow.
 The charge was $7.00 per day per passenger for a round trip to Estes Park from Boulder or a circular route from Boulder to Nederland, Rollinsville, Idaho Springs, Lookout Mountain, and back to Boulder.
 They drove with the idea that sightseeing trips should be leisurely and not hurried.
 To further increase their clientele, the women expanded into city transportation and added a third car (a Packard) as well as a male driver.
 Eventually the company expanded to eight cars.